Automated Policy Enforcement for Non-Human Identities with OPA

 OPA offers flexible integration options to suit different environments.
 You can run OPA as a sidecar container alongside your applications, as a Kubernetes admission controller, or access it via its API.

-• Kubernetes Admission Controller: OPA can intercept requests to the Kubernetes API and enforce policies before resources are created or updated.
+- Kubernetes Admission Controller: OPA can intercept requests to the Kubernetes API server before resources are created or updated.
+This is usually done by deploying OPA as a validating or mutating admission webhook.
+You'll need to configure the

 Feeding data into OPA is crucial for context-aware policy enforcement.
 You can load data from configuration files, fetch it from APIs, or retrieve it from databases.